gzalo/gzalo.com/content/articles/pic-introduction.en.md

 ### How to make a program for a microcontroller

-There are three basic ways to do it: in C, in Basic and in Assembler
+There are three basic ways to do it: using C, using Basic and using Assembler

-To compile the C code, the main used program is CCS, a C compiler for Microchip microcontrollers, which works quickly and good.
-The issue is that it's paid.
-The typical program in a microcontroller is the blinking of a LED, since it can show that the environment, compiler and programmer are all working fine.
+To compile the C code, the main used program is CCS, a C compiler for Microchip microcontrollers, which is fast and quite good.
+The only issue is that it's not free.
+The typical program used for testing microcontrollers is blinking an LED, since it can be used to validate that the environment, compiler and programmer are all working fine.

 In C, the program used is quite easy to understand: